tezos-reward-distributor-organization/tezos-reward-distributor/docs/configuration.rst

   The rules_map is needed to redirect payments.
 A pre-defined source (left side) is mindelegation.
 Pre-defined destinations (right side) are TOF = to founders balance, TOB = to bakers balance and TOE = to everyone.
 Variable sources and destinations are PKHs.
+New since v8.0 PKH: Dexter enables payouts to Dexter liquidity pools.

   Example:
   rules_map:
   PKH: TOF (redirects payment from PKH to TOF)

   PHK: TOB (payment will be kept in the baking_address)

   PKH: PKH (redirects payment from PKH to PKH)

   mindelegation: TOE (mindelegation will be shared with everyone)

 **plugins**
   This section of the configuration file, along with 'enabled' noted in the example below,